 Ref Assessment Step B.1.4.
 Control Objective: Controls over the maintenance and retention of information are in place to ensure that the information related to the following is accurate and complete: • Information relating to each type of deposits (Part (B)).
-The types of document may include the following: • source documents such as account opening forms for Part (A); • product documents, terms and conditions for Part (B); and • documentation relating to information systems, accounting systems, and contact information of related companies and officers (for Parts (G), (H), (I)).
+The types of document may include the following: • source documents such as account opening forms, copies of depositors' identification documents for Part (A); • product documents, terms and conditions for Part (B); and documentation relating to information systems, accounting systems, and contact information of related companies and officers (f (H), (I)).
 Risk implications: Without having proper controls over the information identification and preparation processes in place increases the risk that the information submitted to the Board is not accurate, complete, up-to-date and/or irrelevant information is included in the submission.
-B.1.4.1 Determine if a repository of information for Parts (B), (G), (H), and (I) is in place, such as data warehouse and centralised document repository, such that the relevant information can be made readily available, when required.
-B.1.4.2 For maintenance of data and information related to Parts (B), (G), (H), and (I): D.1.4.2 To maintenance of data and information related to f arts (D), (O), (11), and (f). • Enquire with management to identify events that require the relevant data and information to be updated.
-For example, such events may include, but not be limited to, the following: new deposit leading to addition of deposit product types; o new or change of product and/or service arrangements for customers, leading to update of product terms and conditions; o change of information system operations; o change of personnel responsible for maintaining the information and accounting systems; or o new related companies and change of officers.
-For a sample of events identified above, determine whether the relevant document repository has been updated.
+B.1.4.1 .
+Determine if a repository of information for Parts (B), (G), (H), and (I) is in place, such as data warehouse and centralised document repository, 2 such that the relevant information can be made readily available, when required.
+B.1.4.2 .
+For maintenance of data and information related to Parts (B), (G), (H), and (I): Enquire with monocompart to identify events that require the relevant data and information to be undeted.
+For evenuels, such events may • Enquire with management to identify events that require the relevant data and information to be updated.
+For example, such events may include, but not be limited to, the following: • new deposit leading to addition of deposit product types; new deposit reading to dediction of deposit product (spes); new or change of product and/or service arrangements for customers, leading to update of product terms and conditions; change of information system operations; change of personnel responsible for maintaining the information and accounting systems; or new related companies and change of officers. • For a sample of events identified above, determine whether the relevant document repository has been updated.

 B.1.4.3.
-For maintenance of data and information related to Parts (B), (G), (H), and (I): • Determine whether authorisations from appropriate management personnel are required prior to updates of the relevant data and information.
-Determine whether authorised data and information updates are timely effected and subsequently reviewed for accuracy.
-For a sample of selected data and information updates, determine whether the identified procedures have been followed.
+For maintenance of data and information related to Parts (B), (G), (H), and (I): • Determine whether authorisations from appropriate management personnel are required prior to updates of the relevant data and information. • Determine whether authorised data and information updates are timely effected and subsequently reviewed for accuracy. • For a sample of selected data and information updates, determine whether the identified procedures have been followed.
 B.1.4.4.
-Determine whether retention policies are in place to ensure that all relevant supporting documents such as account opening forms, terms and conditions of deposit products can be made available when required.
+Determine whether retention policies are in place to ensure that all relevant supporting documents such as account opening forms, copies of depositors' identification documents, terms and conditions of deposit products can be made available when required.
 B.1.4.5.
 Determine whether on a periodic basis all critical data and documents used in the information retrieval process are reviewed to confirm that they are accurately maintained.